-Why is everyone so concerned about what Jesus wrote in the sand?
-I know some people think he was writing the ten commandments and others think he was jotting down the personal sins of all the accusers, with arrows pointing at each individual, but does it matter?
-Eventually, it’s not what he wrote that convicted them and sent them away, its what he said.
-And what he said was a verbal stone thrown by the only one who could have legitimately thrown it.
+I remember a time in church life where whenever someone taught on the women caught in adultery from John 8:1-11, they focused on Jesus writing in the sand.
+I know some people think he was writing the ten commandments, while others believe he was jotting down all the accusers’ personal sins, with arrows pointing at each individual, but does it matter?
+Eventually, it’s not what he wrote that convicted them and sent them away, it’s what he said.
+And what he said was a verbal stone thrown by the only one who could have legitimately thrown it:

-“Let he who is without sin among you be the first to throw a stone at her.”
+“Let he who is without sin among you be the first to throw a stone at her” (John 8:7).

-In this one simple statement Jesus is revealing to each person their true standing before God based on their own performance.
-By lobbing that “boulder” of a statement at the woman’s accusers, he is proving that he is the only one who could throw a stone at anyone.
+In this one simple statement, Jesus is revealing to each person their true standing before God based on their own performance.
+By casting that “boulder” of a statement at the woman’s accusers, he is proving that he is the only one who could throw a stone at anyone.
 Even now, when I hear those words, they still hit me.
 It doesn’t just hit me like a stone, but a ton of bricks.
-Even as a “christian” for all these years, it still has the same effect on me.
-It humbles me and reminds me that I have no true right to condemn anyone.
-The fact remains, that if I were to rely on my ability alone to be considered righteous before God, I’d be more deserving of being pelted than anyone else.
+Even as a Christian for all these years, it still has the same effect on me.
+It humbles me, and it reminds me that I have no true right to condemn anyone.
+The fact remains that if I were to rely on my ability alone to be considered righteous before God, I’d be more deserving of being pelted than anyone else.
 Does it mean I can’t talk about sin?
 Even someone else’s sin?
 Of course not.
-What it means is that I put my stone down and give them the open arms of grace and mercy.
+But it does mean that when someone is in sin, I can put my stone down and give them the open arms of grace and mercy.

-I guarantee you, that person who is dragged out before the masses, know their sins.
-The one who has every finger pointing at them is fully aware of their guilt and shame.
-The one who sees an ocean of angry faces holding rocks ready to let fly, knows they deserve to have every pitch hit its mark.
-Those most aware of these things don’t need the law.
-They know they’ve broken it.
-They know they’ve fallen short.
-What they need in that moment is to know forgiveness is available, no strings attached.
-They know they deserve to die, but right now, they need to know, “how do I live with myself in the aftermath?”
-Those “called out” for their sins always need grace.
-I remember my wife’s concern over a purity class being taught in a youth group years ago.
-I’m sure it was a good and helpful class, but my wife’s concern was for the those who had already given up their purity.
-What will you say to those who have gone past that point?
-The ones who will hear, “remain pure” and feel condemned and called out by it, because they will feel that way.
-In that moment, they, like the woman exposed, need grace and forgiveness.
+I remember my wife’s concern over a purity class being taught in our church’s youth group years ago.
+While it may have been a good and helpful class, my wife’s concern was for those who had already given up their purity.
+What will you say to those who have gone past that point already?
+The ones who will hear “remain pure” and feel condemned and called out by it.
+They, like the woman exposed, need grace and forgiveness to come in once they feel crushed under the law by how they have failed.
 They need to know they are loved and will always be loved and forgiven no matter how much sin and shame gnaw at them.
-If we are honest, we know old sins still gnaw at us at times, even if it’s just a nibble.
+If we’re honest, we know old sins still gnaw at us at times, even if it’s just a nibble.

-Now, the one’s doing the calling out needed something else.
-The angry crowd testing Jesus in that moment needed a stone thrown at them and they got it.
-It was a stone of law, a stone of condemnation, a stone of judgment. it’s interesting to note, that even in that moment, Jesus, was slow to speak.
-Bending down, finger tracing across dirt, all the while, being ask over and again for his input.
-I don’t ever imagine God eagerly wanting to punish or condemn anyone and I think this is a similar picture of that.
-When he finally speaks, the crowd, according to scripture, reacts to what he says and not anything scribbled in the sand:
+Now, the ones doing the calling out needed something else.
+The angry crowd testing Jesus needed a stone thrown at them, and they got it.
+It was a stone of law, a stone of condemnation, a stone of judgment.
+It’s interesting to note that even at that moment, Jesus was slow to speak.
+He bent down, his finger tracing across dirt, all the while being asked for his input.
+I don’t ever imagine God eagerly wanting to punish or condemn anyone, and I think this is a similar picture of that.
+When he finally speaks, the crowd, according to Scripture, reacts to what he says and not anything scribbled in the sand:

-“But when they heard it, they went away one by one, beginning with the older ones, and Jesus was left alone with the woman standing before him.”
+“But when they heard it, they went away one by one, beginning with the older ones, and Jesus was left alone with the woman standing before him” (John 8:9).

-While working in Family Court, I’ve had the opportunity to witness children, young teenagers and pre-teens being brought on any number of charges.
+While working as a clerk in family court, I’ve had the opportunity to witness young teenagers and some pre-teens being brought in on any number of delinquencies.
 One memory always stands out for me.
-Four teens being led through the hallways of the courthouse handcuffed together.
+Four teens being led through the hall of the courthouse handcuffed together.
 Three of the teens cluelessly laughed about it and seemed to mock their predicament.
 The last one was somber.
-Dried tears streaked his face while fresh tears formed new tracks down his cheeks.
+You could see the dried tears that streaked his face while fresh tears formed new tracks over them.
 I could see it in his expression that he was afraid.
-Whether it was fear of the law or parents or probably some combination of both, this child knew the gravity of his situation.
+Whether it was dread of the forthcoming sentencing or fear of his parents (or perhaps some combination of the two), this child knew the gravity of his situation.
 He was in trouble.
-In that moment, I had more hope for him.
-I can only hope that the Judge recognized the difference in posture apart from the other three and gave him some measure of grace in that moment (and Judges DO give grace).
+I can only hope that the judge recognized the difference in posture apart from the other three and gave him some measure of grace.
 I could see that he needed it and that he probably would have responded to it.
-These accusers of the woman caught in adultery seemed to walk away with that same sense of gravity after Jesus’ measured response.
-They seemed to be more aware of their true selves in light of their supposed righteousness before God.
-I imagine not just an inward revelation but an outward manfestation of it.
-I can picture them walking away, puffed chests now deflated, chins once held high but now hidden by heads hung low.
-This posture IS a place for hope to operate in, for grace to begin to work.
-These men were now beginning to walk in the previously accused woman’s footsteps.
-How could they throw a stone?

-The woman rightly judged for her knowingly sinful behavior, received mercy from the only one who could have righteously and sinlessly thrown a punishing stone.
+The woman, rightly judged for her knowingly sinful behavior, received mercy from the only one who could have righteously and sinlessly thrown a punishing stone.
 She was encouraged to go forward in grace by the only one who is truly able to give it.
-The accusing men were hit with a stone and rightly so.
-It hit it’s mark perfectly.
-Just as the woman needed grace in her condemnation, these men needed law in light their alleged righteousness so they might see the need to receive grace and there is hope in the end for all who repent and find their faith in Christ Jesus.
+The accusing men were hit with a stone, and rightly so.
+It hit every mark perfectly.
+Just as the woman needed grace in her condemnation, these men needed law in light of their alleged righteousness so they might see the need to receive grace.

-Side Note: It doesn’t surprise me in this moment that Jesus used both law and Gospel.
+It doesn’t surprise me that Jesus used both law and gospel.
 He used what was needed for the ones that needed to hear it.
-When Jesus throws a stone it always hits its target.
+When Jesus throws a stone, it always hits its target.